Harshitv21/Memory-Allocator-In-C/README.md

 ## Docs

 A step-by-step beginner friendly guide can be found [here](https://github.com/Harshitv21/Memory-Allocator-In-C/blob/main/Docs/Memory%20Allocator.md) for anyone who wants to implement or try it for yourself. <br/>
-Source code for this project can be found here.
+Source code for this project can be found [here](https://github.com/Harshitv21/Memory-Allocator-In-C/blob/main/src/memAlloc.c).

 ## Compiling and using our memory allocator

-You can get the code in this github repo (check `src`).
 We’ll be compiling our memory allocator and then run a utility like **ls** using our memory allocator.

 First compile it as a library file.